WHO confirms 15th case of deadly new virus in Saudi Arabia

-The 39-year-old developed symptoms of the novel coronavirus (NCoV) on February 24 and died on March 2, several days after being hospitalized, the WHO said in a disease outbreak update.
+The 39-year-old developed symptoms of the novel coronavirus (NCoV) on Feb.
+24 and died on March 2, several days after being hospitalised, the WHO said in a disease outbreak update.

 NCoV is from the same family of viruses as those that cause common colds and the one that caused the deadly outbreak of Severe Acute Respiratory Syndrome (SARS) that first emerged in Asia in 2003.
 The new virus is not the same as SARS, but similar to it and also to other coronaviruses found in bats.